nagarwa2/FormValidations/README.md

 # FormValidations
-This plugin helps to validate some pre-defined form fields.
+This plugin helps to validate form fields.